robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 Examples::

    pybot --flattenkeywords name:HugeKeyword --flattenkeywords name:resource.* tests.txt
-   rebot --flattenkeywords foritem tests.txt
+   rebot --flattenkeywords foritem --output flattened.xml original.xml

-Flattening keywords is done already when the `output file`_ is parsed.
+Flattening keywords is done already when the `output file`_ is parsed initially.
 This can save a significant amount of memory especially with deeply nested keyword structures.

 .. note:: Flattening keywords is a new feature in Robot Framework 2.8.2, and
           :opt:`FOR` and :opt:`FORITEM` modes were added in Robot Framework